An application of continuous logic to fixed point theory: Preliminaries

 Similarly we have that the $\{R_i\}$ define a predicate $R$ in the ultraproduct, and that the $c_i$ define a constant $c$ in the ultraproduct.
 Thus given a family of structures $\{ \mathcal{X}_i \}$, we have not only an ultraproduct of their underlying spaces, but an ultraproduct of $S$-structures, which is itself an $S$-structure.

-Ultraproducts feature prominently in \cite{AI} as well as this paper, in large part due to the following variant of \L{os}'s theorem, the moral content of which is that ``a statement is true of the ultraproduct if and only if it is mostly true of its factors.''
+Ultraproducts feature prominently in \cite{AI} as well as this paper, in large part due to the following variant of \L{o}\'{s}'s theorem, the moral content of which is that ``a statement is true of the ultraproduct if and only if it is mostly true of its factors.''

 \begin{theorem} \textup{(\cite{BBHU})}